ankitgautam2003/invitation.github.io/replit.md

 Changelog:
 - July 03, 2025.
 Initial setup
 - July 03, 2025.
 Converted from React to pure HTML/CSS/JavaScript
 - July 03, 2025.
 Updated celebration year from 2024 to 2025, changed hero text color from white to dark slate for better readability
+- July 03, 2025.
+Converted back to React at user request with all 2025 updates and improved color scheme